NFontrodona/Lazyparser/doc/source/lazyparser.rst

     * ``Optional arguments``
     * ``Required arguments``

-But you may want to create arguments groups with custom names.
+But you may want to create argument groups with custom names.
 This can be done with the function ``set_groups`` that can takes the following arguments:

     * arg_groups : A dictionary having group names as keys and the list of argument names as values